OldManny/AutoMate/README.md

 </div>

-This tool is designed to automate various tasks such as organizing files, sending emails, and automating data entry.
-It is built using Python and PyQt5 for the user interface.
+**AutoMate** is a Python-based tool that automates common tasks like organizing files, sending emails, and handling data entry.
+Its user-friendly interface is built with PyQt5.
+Whether you need to keep files tidy, schedule recurring tasks, or manage data, AutoMate provides a convenient all-in-one solution.

 <p align="center">
   <img src="images/Login.png" alt="Login Dialog" />